 She is currently leading two Knowledge Transfer Partnerships (KTP), focussed on supporting organisational growth and transformation through embedding new ways of working into organisational culture to promote innovation, organisational learning, inclusion and effective talent management.
 She supervises students on the PhD and DBA programmes in research areas of relevance to her areas of interest and expertise.

-Zara is a Chartered Psychologist and Associate Fellow of the British Psychological Society, with over a decade of experience in consultancy and training roles in public and private sector organisations.
-In addition to role at NTU she is Head of Research at Kiddy & Partners Ltd, a firm of Business Psychologists specialising in leadership assessment and development, and part of the Gateley Group.
+Zara is a Chartered Psychologist and Associate Fellow of the British Psychological Society, with over two decades of experience in consultancy and training roles in public and private sector organisations.
+In addition to her role at NTU she is Research & Impact Director at Kiddy & Partners Ltd, a firm of Business Psychologists specialising in leadership assessment and development, and part of the Gateley Group.

 She has a PhD from Loughborough University, a Masters in Occupational Psychology from Nottingham University, and a BSc (First-class Hons) in Human Psychology from Aston University.

-Zara is a strong advocate of applied research, with the aim of improving employees' performance and well-being at work.
-Her primary research interests, include:
+Zara is a strong advocate of applied research which addresses contemporary business issues, with the aim of improving individual and organisational performance.
+Her primary research interests include: